 Once your sponge is completely peeled, rinse the intact gourd to remove any remaining seeds (some people go so far as spraying them with a power washer), and then cut the gourd into sponge-sized pieces.
 You can also cut them into small discs if you plan to put them into soap molds.
 Let the cut sponges dry in a well-ventilated, sunny spot for a week or two, rotating them every few days.
 Make sure your luffas are completely dry before storing them, otherwise mold and mildew may develop.

 By growing 5 to 10 luffa plants, you can easily provide your household with a year’s supply of organic, nontoxic, compostable sponges.
+The luffa an eco-friendly sponge, helps reduce waste caused by disposable plastic sponges, for sustainablity they are great for cleaning sponges and bath sponges.
 When your friends and family hear about your latest endeavor, they’ll be sure to request sponges for themselves, too.

 Luffa or Loofa?